JetBrains/kotlin-web-site/docs/tutorials/javascript/working-with-modules/working-with-modules.md

 console.dir(customer)
 ```

 In this case, we've set the output of our compilation to the `scripts` folder.
-On running the application we should see the following output
+On running the application we should see the following output:

 ![Output CommonJS](output-commonjs.png)